 Pro tip:

-That rubber seal (gasket) around your fridge door plays a bigger role than most people realize.
-If it’s loose, cracked, or hardened, cold air will escape, forcing your fridge to work harder.
+The gasket is the last of the top signs your refrigerator needs repair.
+The rubber seal (gasket) around your fridge door plays a bigger role than most people realize.
+If itβs loose, cracked, or hardened, cold air will escape, forcing your fridge to work harder.Β

 Easy test: